sisyphsu/react-node-finder/README.md

 ## Foreword

 I love React, but the `Communication between Components` is too weak.
-For ordinary develepment , it's ok.
+For ordinary development , it's ok.
 But if you want to do something flexible, like plugin/framework/etc, it's almost impossible.
 Maybe Facebook guys just want us to repeat props/state as much as we can, maybe they doesn't want us to build smart-plugin based on React. (；′⌒`)

 I have checked the new `Context-Tech`.
 Honestly, It is weak too!
-You have to define `childContextTypes` and `getChildContext` in owner, this is acceptable.
+You have to define `childContextTypes` and `getChildContext` in owner, maybe this is acceptable.
 But why do I have to define `contextTypes` in Ownee-Compoenent again and again and again?
 Why do you force us to repeat and repeat and repeat ? **The Worst Is**, `Context` only works in `Owner-Ownee` structure, it doesn't work in `Parent-Children` structure, Is it stupid ?

 In many issues, I saw many people asked **_"How can I find parent/child node, etc"_**.
-Then some guy would answer him _**"You use it wrong, You didn't need find, Use props/state, etc"**_.
+Then some other guys would answer him _**"You use it wrong, You didn't need find, Use props/state, etc"**_.

-Why we must use props/state?
-Why we have to accept the `bad design` of React?
+Why we must use props/state in any case?
 It is not freedom!

 So, I made this module, let you can use `findChildren/findParent/etc` in React would.
-Just like in other Grown-Up would.
+Just like in other Grown-Up would, be free.

 ## Usage